 All Scottish Providers are kindly requested that in any policy, literature and marketing material that makes reference to the Scottish Regulator, they must ensure it refers to SQA Accreditation as the regulator of Scottish Vocational Qualifications and not SQA.
 SQA is the Awarding Body of Scottish Qualifications Authority, whereas, SQA Accreditation is the Regulator.
 EAL's Scottish Vocational Qualifications are regulated by SQA Accreditation and not SQA.

-At EAL, we are dedicated to providing the best possible customer experience for our centres, which is why we are delighted to inform you that we have improved our Online Services system following your feedback to allow you to take control of resetting your own password.
+At EAL, we are dedicated to providing the best possible customer experience for our centres, which is why we are delighted to inform you that we have improved our EAL Connect system following your feedback to allow you to take control of resetting your own password.

 This enhancement will allow all EAL Centre Coordinators, or any sub-user that has an account, to change or reset a password without having to contact us.